 e.
 The image highlighted in orange allows volunteers to add hyperlinks to their emails.
 This is an important function to use if you would like to include links to specific information within an email.

-Note: Emails sent from within Global Link will AUTOMATICALLY be recorded in the recipient’s Contact Log, and any replies will arrive to your person email inbox.
+Note: Emails sent from within Global Link will AUTOMATICALLY be recorded in the recipient’s Contact Log, and any replies will arrive in your personal email inbox.

 Recording Other Types of Contacts in the Contact Log